Measure Would Authorize Plate for Families of Those Killed on Active Duty

 The design will include a gold star and the words “Gold Star Family.”

 “Nothing we can do can help parents overcome the loss of a child, but at the very least we can do this to honor those who lost a child on active duty,” said Conners (D-Burlington/Camden), chairman of the Assembly Military and Veterans Affairs Committee that released the bill.
 “This is a way to offer our condolences and gratitude to families who have made the ultimate sacrifice.”

 “Gold Star parents are the parents of heroes,” said Milam (D-Atlantic/Cape May/Cumberland).
 “Honoring them with this basic step is simply the right thing to do.”

 “This would provide families who lost a child on active duty some proper recognition,” said Vainieri Huttle (D-Bergen).
 “We cannot make up for their loss, but we can honor them.”

-Under the bill, the Gold Star Mothers organization would verify eligibility for the plate, and no fee would be charged for the plate.
+Under the law, the Gold Star Mothers organization will verify eligibility for the plate, and no fee would be charged for the plate.